jgoalby/log2div/README.md

 ## Some browsers on iPad have developer consoles already, why not use those?
 - [Inspect Browser](https://apps.pdyn.net/inspect/) is useful and recommended.
 - [Web Inspector](https://andadinosaur.com/launch-web-inspector-for-ios) is a Safari extension that is quite good.
+- You can also do remote debugging which let's face it is not very convenient.
 - I do use those browsers for development, but they don't help when I want to test in Chrome for example.

 ## Why you?